-The purpose of the hearing will be reconciliation and ensuring that things that may have gone wrong are corrected.
+The purpose of the hearing will be to hear the complaint, report on the findings and make recommendations for improvements where things have gone wrong.

 The complainant will receive a written response explaining the panel's findings and recommendations within 15 school days.
 This decision will be the final stage in the complaint's procedure subject to any submission to the ESFA below.